 - Hiking poles are very helpful.
 I purchased hiking poles after hip surgery and have made it through many hikes during my recovery.
 My son has flat feet and wears prescription orthotics.
 I didn’t think he’d be able to do the 7-mile hike in rough terrain but he used one of my hiking poles (like a walking stick) and took Ibuprofen and was able to take enough weight off his feet he could complete all three days of hiking.
 Another girl with a knee injury used my other hiking pole and made it through the hikes.

 - The other group we trekked with appeared to have a teenager with mental limitations.
 What we noticed was this teenager needed an assigned guardian the entire time.
 Even during the dance, this child would disappear.
-I’m not sure this is a liability any group wants to assume so it would probably need to be a parent or sibling who takes responsibility for a mentally impaired person.
+I’m not sure this is a liability any group wants to assume so it would probably need to be a parent who takes responsibility for a mentally impaired person (this would be an unreasonable burden for a sibling).
 Outdoor hiking trips usually have multiple places where someone can drown, fall, dehydrate, etc. and you’d need multiple guardians to take turns helping someone who isn’t able to take reasonable measures to protect themselves from injury.

 Not all the conveniences of home

 Bathroom facilities are usually primitive.
 In my experience, it either involves portable toilets or pack in/pack out.

 - Portable toilets in the U.S. are usually Honey Buckets or Porta-Johns.
 These facilities are unisex but we designated one for women only and tied a pink ribbon around one door handle and stashed it with any feminine supplies, trash facilities, and alcohol wipes or other germ-free hand wipes we could find.
 Some of us just needed a touch of civilization to stay sane.